 5. Stop breaches before they happen

 The average cost of a data breach is 4.35 million dollars, so an ounce of IP theft prevention is worth many pounds of cure.
-When you stop violations before they happen, you can save your company considerable sums in legal costs, reputational harm to the brand, loss of competitive advantages and beyond.
+When you stop exfiltrations before they happen, you can save your company considerable sums in legal costs, reputational harm to the brand, loss of competitive advantages, and beyond.

-6. Situationally train and drive secure work habits
+6. Educate employees to drive secure work habits

 An alarming 96% of U.S. security leaders and practitioners believe their company needs to improve data security training.
 To make education effective, offer interactive programs rather than long videos or training methods that employees will write off as a yearly “checklist item.”